JohannesVod/Alilama/README.md

 I also implemented a fast tokenizer based on MinBpe by Andrej karpathy in c++ and connected it using ctypes.

 # inference my pretrained models
 To try out one of my models, you can open the inference.ipynb file in jupyter and just execute the cells.
 In the first cell, you can specify the model you want to run.
-Currently, i only trained a 2 million parameter model.
+I already trained "alilama_2M.pth" (d_model=128, blocks=8, max_seq_len=128, num_heads=8, hidden_dim=4*d_model) with learning rate 1e^-4.
+It took around 10 hours to train on my NVIDIA GeForce RTX 3050.
+I trained for around 4 epochs, so the model saw the complete dataset 4 times.
+Larger models would give much better results, but unfortunately i don't have the compute for that..
 In the second cell, you can specify the "prompt" for the model.
 I am not completely satisfied with the performance of the model, even tho it seems to perform as well as a model of the same size from the TinyStories paper.
 There is definitely some improvement we can still do.
 For example, using warmup steps/cosine learning rate schedule as used in the training of Llama2 would be a good starting point.
 I am probably gonna include it in the future.
 Also, obviously training larger models would give much better results, but unfortunately i don't have enough compute for this.

 # train on your own Data
 ## Step 1: build Your Dataset